Developing an Exit Strategy and why it’s important

 Liquidate and Close

-The last method is probably the least desirable but can become necessary from time to time.
-If a business went well at first but has started to lose money, your best option may be to liquidate your assets and close.
+The last method is probably the least desirable but can occasionally become necessary.
+If a business starts well but then starts losing money, the best option may be to liquidate its assets and close.

 If there is no viable buyer for the overall business at hand, sometimes this is the best way to recover your investment and free yourself up to move on to something else.